MicahChubb/FPSExtras/gunSwitching/README.md

 ## Fill your list of guns
 - Add different gun objects to your player, all with the camera as a parent
 - Click on the camera and add your gun objects from your hierarchy into your list for your script

+**You may want to edit my script to only allow them to use weapons they have unlocked in the game.
+This will require multiple lists ☺**